Leo Otis Colbert: Later career

 On 30 March 1919, Colbert returned to duty in the Coast and Geodetic Survey Corps.
 In April 1920, the U.S. Steamboat Inspection Service issued him a certificate as Master of Steam Vessels, Unlimited Tonnage, Any Ocean.
 He had a tour of duty at Coast and Geodetic Survey headquarters in Washington, D.C., then served as Director of Coast Surveys in the Philippines from 1928 to 1930.
 From 1933 to 1938, he was the Chief of the Division of Charts at the Coast and Geodetic Survey's Washington, D.C., office, and during his tour the Division of Charts completed 87 aeronautical charts and began work on other series of special charts for long-distance flying.

 In 1938, Colbert became the third director, Coast and Geodetic Survey, reaching the rank of rear admiral.
 During his 12 years as director, he oversaw the expanded activities of the Coast and Geodetic Survey as it supported the U.S. war effort during the U.S. participation in World War II from December 1941 to August 1945.
 He later guided the Coast and Geodetic Survey through the earliest years of the Cold War.

 Retirement

 Colbert retired as director of the Coast and Geodetic Survey on 7 April 1950 after a career of nearly 43 years, nearly 33 of them as an officer in the Coast and Geodetic Survey Corps.

 Professional life

 Colbert was a member of the American Society of Civil Engineers, the American Geophysical Union, the American Society of Photogrammetry, the Society of Naval Architects and Marine Engineers, the Institute of Navigation, the American Shore and Beach Preservation Association, and the advisory council of the department of civil engineering at Princeton University.
 He was a director of the Society of American Military Engineers, a fellow of the Arctic Institute of North America, a life trustee of the National Geographic Society, and an honorary trustee of Woods Hole Oceanographic Institution.
+Colbert served as President of the American Shore and Beach Preservation Association from 1954-1958.

 Tufts University awarded Colbert an honorary doctor of science degree in 1938 or 1939 (sources differ).